 Keeping our residents and buildings safe from fire

-We have a dedicated building safety team who work closely with qualified experts, including the London Fire Brigade, to keep our residents safe.
-They and other specialist teams monitor our buildings to make sure they’re safe and comply with the latest guidelines.
+We have dedicated building and fire safety teams who work closely with qualified experts, including the London Fire Brigade, to keep our residents safe.
+They monitor our buildings to make sure they’re safe and comply with the latest guidelines.

 But we also need your help – to be vigilant and report any concerns – so we can address any possible issues immediately.